brand_logo

 5. Book your place: Click on the booking link provided for the desired Open Day.
 This will usually redirect you to the university's official Open Day registration or booking system.

 6. Provide necessary information: Fill in the required information on the registration or booking form.
-This may include your personal details, course interests, and any additional information requested by the university.
+This may include your details, course interests, and any additional information requested by the university.

 7. Confirm your booking: After submitting the form, you will typically receive a confirmation email with details about your Open Day booking.
 Make sure to check your email and confirm your attendance as instructed.